 For the pudding base:

-• 50g butter at room temperature + a little to grease the molds
+- 50g of butter at room temperature + a little to grease the molds

 For the meringue topping:

-• 15g icing sugar + extra for dusting
+- 15g icing sugar + extra for sprinkling

-Tiptree Lemon Curd Lemon Sour Cream , Zwilling bamboo cutting board , Birkmann round cooling rack and Le Creuset ceramic ramekins .
+Tiptree Lemon Curd Sour Cream , Zwilling Bamboo Cutting Board , Birkmann Round Cooling Rack , and Le Creuset Ceramic Ramekins .

 Elaboration

-1. Heat the oven to 180º and grease, with a tad of butter, a container suitable for the oven or four individual containers .
-I prefer to use individual containers like the Le Creuset ceramic ramekins because I avoid having to serve dessert at the table and, in addition, they are very elegant.
+- Preheat the oven to 180º and grease an oven-safe container or four individual containers with a little butter.
+I prefer to use individual containers like the Le Creuset ceramic ramekins because I avoid having to serve the dessert on the table and they are also very elegant.

-2. In a deep and wide bowl , mix the butter and sugar.
+- In a deep, wide bowl , mix the butter and sugar.
 Grate the lemons and add the zest.
-We beat with electric rods until creamy.
+Beat with an electric whisk until creamy.

-3. On a wooden board, cut the lemons with the help of a sharp knife and squeeze their juice.
-Add it to the previous mixture along with the milk, the lemon curd and the three egg yolks.
-Stir again until integrated.
+- On a wooden board, cut the lemons with a sharp knife and squeeze out their juice.
+Add it to the previous mixture along with the milk, lemon curd and three egg yolks.
+Stir again until combined.

-4. It will seem that the mixture is cut, but it is not the case so we ignore it and continue with the preparation adding the flour, previously sifted .
+- It will seem like the mixture is cut, but this is not the case, so we ignore it and continue with the preparation, adding the flour, previously sifted .

-5. Finally, in a clean and dry container we beat the egg whites without reaching the point of snow.
-We incorporate them, little by little, into the previous mass.
-With enveloping movements from bottom to top so they don't lose incorporated air.
+- Finally, in a clean, dry bowl, beat the egg whites until they are stiff.
+Add them little by little to the previous mixture using circular movements from bottom to top so that they do not lose any incorporated air.

-6. Divide the mixture between the four greased ramekins and place them on a baking tray .
-We cover the base of the tray with a centimeter of hot water and bake for 20 minutes or until the surface is lightly golden.
+- Divide the mixture between the four greased ramekins and place them on a baking tray .
+Cover the base of the tray with one centimetre of hot water and bake for 20 minutes or until the top is lightly browned.

-7. Remove the ramekins from the oven and let them cool on a wire rack .
+- Remove the ramekins from the oven and allow to cool on a wire rack .

-9. In a clean and dry container we beat the egg white.
-When it begins to take consistency we add the sugar.
-We do it slowly while we beat so that the incorporated air is not lost until reaching the point of snow.
+- In a clean, dry bowl, beat the egg white.
+When it begins to thicken, add the sugar.
+Do this slowly while beating so that the incorporated air does not escape until it reaches the point of snow.

-10. Transfer the meringue to a pastry bag and decorate our lemon curd pudding, once cold, with the drawing that we like.
+- We put the meringue into a pastry bag and decorate our lemon curd pudding, once cold, with the design we like.

-11. Dust the surface with a little icing sugar and brown the surface with a blowtorch or, failing that, placing the ramekins in the oven, under the grill, for a few minutes.
-Be careful with the latter because the meringue burns very easily.
+- Sprinkle the surface with a little icing sugar and brown the surface with a blowtorch or, alternatively, place the ramekins in the oven, under the grill, for a few minutes.
+Be careful with this last point because the meringue burns very easily.

 Comments